joraojr/joraojr/README.md

 ## Hello there, I'm Jorão Jr. 👋

-I'm Data Scientist with an MSc in Computer Science currently working as a Teaching and Research Associate.
-Enthusiastic about all types of data with strong motivation to solve problems!
+I'm a Data Scientist with an MSc in Computer Science currently working as a Teaching and Research Associate.
+Enthusiastic about all types of data with a strong motivation to solve problems!

 <div align="center">